kirinwang1125/kirinwang1125/terms-of-use.md

 ### 5.2 Your Responsibility

 You are solely responsible for any decisions you make based on the App's output.
-ThinkDeck and its developers accept no liability for outcomes resulting from decisions made using the App.
+ThinkCard AI and its developers accept no liability for outcomes resulting from decisions made using the App.

 ### 5.3 AI Limitations